radiantlogic-v8/documentation-new/documentation/deployment/hardening.md

 For more details on configuring access regulation per user and/or per computer, please see the RadiantOne System Administration Guide.

 ## Recommendations for Securing Data at Rest

+The following topics provide general guidance about how to secure data at rest in RadiantOne.

 ### Delete Global Read Access and Assign Finer-Grained Access Controls